calpaterson/csvbase-client/PUBLIC_API.md

 ## Specifically included

 - The cli commands
+- The functionality of the `csvbase.fsspec` module

 ## Specifically excluded

 - The contents of the `csvbase.internals` module
 - Textual output (ie: not csv or parquet) of cli commands like `csvbase-client table show`
-- Currently, the `csvbase.fsspec` module

 ## Otherwise